Romkin7/secure-csrf/README.md

 CSRF protection for Node JS Applications.
 Built with TypeScript and ESM.

-This package is updated version of [csrf](https://www.npmjs.com/package/csrf) package.
-It includes types and new [uuid](https://www.npmjs.com/package/uid) package is used to generate `uuid/secure` secret.
+This package is updated version of [csrf](https://www.npmjs.com/package/csrf) package, with no external dependencies.

+Package is used to generate `uid/secure` secret.

 ## Installation